jh1993/CursedTrials/README.txt

 Moasseman's Scorn:
 - When you gain a new spell, you lose max HP equal to 50 times your previous number of spells.
 - When you cast a spell, that spell loses 1 max charge until you use a mana potion.

+Check Every Tile Every Turn:
+- Each turn, each tile has a 0.02% chance to spawn a Concussive Idol.
+- Purity is not allowed.